Cardiac Arrest (TV series): Reception

 The critical response to the series was generally positive; it was twice nominated for Best Original TV Drama Series/Serial by the Writers' Guild of Great Britain and twice in the same category by BAFTA Scotland.

 Doctors were reported as finding the series to be representative of life in an NHS hospital.
 In a 1999 survey of British doctors' attitude to television depiction of their profession, 15% of doctors voted for Claire Maitland as the fictional doctor they would most like to be compared with.
 When the series had not yet been released on DVD, an online forum for doctors ran a campaign for its release.
-The Royal College of Nursing however complained that it portrayed nurses as witless and callous.
+The Royal College of Nursing, however, complained that it portrayed nurses as witless and callous.
 Virginia Bottomley, the Health Secretary at the time of airing, described it as closer to a Carry On film than a drama.
 During the height of the controversy Jed Mercurio wrote a letter to the newsletter accompanying the British Medical Journal claiming that most of his criticism came from "retired old consultants", but says he has since decided that much of the controversy was a media creation.

 Notably, the series originated the medical term "killing season" for the supposed association between newly qualified doctors starting hospital practice and an increase in medical errors and mortality, which data do not support.
-In 1994, the British Medical Journal concluded that, "newly qualified house officers have been falsely accused of increasing the number of deaths in hospital and that the idea of the killing season is very much fiction.
+In 1994, the British Medical Journal concluded that, "newly qualified house officers have been falsely accused of increasing the number of deaths in hospital and that the idea of the killing season is very much fiction."
 A 2009 Imperial College London study of records for 300,000 patients at 170 hospitals in the years between 2000 and 2008 found that death rates were 6% higher on Black Wednesday than the previous Wednesday.

-DVD release
+Media

 The complete series was released as a five-disc DVD set, Cardiac Arrest: The Complete Collection, on 16 April 2007.
 The DVD contains all three series, but no extras such as commentary.

+In September 2023, the complete series was repeated over three weeks on BBC Four and made available on BBC iPlayer, together with an interview with Mercurio about the series.